vladimircicovic/vladimircicovic/README.md

 - 👀 I’m interested in security, linux & devops
 - 🌱 I’m currently learning security
 - 💞️ I’m looking to collaborate on space travels
-- 📫 How to reach me: telepatic
+- 📫 How to reach me: telepathic

 <!---
 vladimircicovic/vladimircicovic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.